St. Louis Veterinary Technician Degree Program

 According to the Bureau of Labor Statistics, employment of veterinary technologists and technicians is expected to grow 52 percent from 2010 to 2020, much faster than the average for all occupations.
 Job opportunities are expected to be excellent, particularly in rural areas.

-A vet tech deals with the technical tasks so that the veterinarian is free to do his or her job, which is to make diagnoses, perform surgeries, and prescribe medications.
-The work of a vet tech is incredibly varied, and you will learn a wide range of new skills, from helping to calm and comfort injured animals in an emergency (along with their worried humans) to performing routine laboratory tests, and much, much more.
+A vet tech deals with the technical tasks so that the veterinarian is free to do his or her job, including making diagnoses, performing surgeries, and prescribing medications.
+The work and skills of a vet tech are incredibly varied, from helping to calm and comfort injured animals in an emergency (along with their worried humans) to performing routine laboratory tests.
 Without veterinary technicians, veterinarians simply couldn’t get done everything that is demanded of them.

 Vet techs are to animals what nurses are to people.
-You will be able to interact with the animals in your care and develop relationships of trust with them.
+They interact with the animals in their care and develop relationships of trust with them.
 A vet tech career is the perfect choice for those who love animals and want to help them live optimal lives.

-As a vet tech in Missouri, you will get the chance to work with a wide variety of animals, and working with animals is often the most rewarding part of the job for vet techs.
-Whether you operate in a veterinary clinic or hospital to take care of pets, travel to locations in rural settings to assist with larger farm animals, or visit a zoo or aquarium, you’ll never have the same day twice!
+As a vet tech in Missouri, you will get the chance to work with a wide variety of animals, which is often the most rewarding part of the job for vet techs.
+With a veterinary technician Associate of Occupational Studies (AOS) degree from Midwest Institute, you will have the training required to work in any of the following:

 - Veterinary clinic

 - Humane society or animal shelter